The odd spectral localiser via asymptotic morphisms and quasi-projections: Introduction

 \section{Introduction}

-In this note, we provide quasi-projection representative of the index pairing between a unitary~\( v\in A \) and an odd unbounded Kasparov~\( A \)-\( B \)--module~\( (\mathcal{A},E,D) \), where~\( A \) and~\( B \) are \Cst-algebras.
-These quasi-projections are supported on a submodule of~\( E\oplus E \) obtained from a finite spectral truncation onto the low-lying spectrum of~\( D\oplus D \).
-In particular, we realise the odd spectral localiser of Loring and Schulz-Baldes \cites{Loring-SBaldes:Odd_spectral_localiser,Loring-SBaldes:Odd_spectral_localiser_sf} as such an index pairing for the case~\( B=\C \), and the odd semi-finite spectral localiser of Schulz-Baldes and Stoiber \cite{SBaldes-Stoiber:Semifinite_spectral_localizer} as a \( \tau \)-numerical index pairing where~\( B \) is unital and~\( \tau\colon B\to\C \) is a finite, faithful trace.
-Our work provides a new proof of their results, and allows to interpret the odd spectral localiser as an E-theoretic index pairing.
+In this note, we provide a quasi-projection representative of the index pairing between a unitary~\( v\in A \) and an odd unbounded Kasparov~\( A \)-\( B \)--module~\( (\mathcal{A},E,D) \), where~\( A \) and~\( B \) are \Cst-algebras and~\( A \) is unital.
+These quasi-projections are supported on a complemented submodule of~\( E\oplus E \) obtained from a finite spectral truncation onto the low-lying spectrum of~\( D\oplus D \).
+In particular, we realise the odd spectral localiser of Loring and Schulz-Baldes \cites{Loring-SBaldes:Odd_spectral_localiser,Loring-SBaldes:Odd_spectral_localiser_sf} as such an index pairing for the case~\( B=\C \), and the odd semi-finite spectral localiser of Schulz-Baldes and Stoiber \cite{SBaldes-Stoiber:Semifinite_spectral_localizer} as a~\( \tau \)-numerical index pairing where~\( B \) is unital and~\( \tau\colon B\to\C \) is a finite, faithful trace.
+Our work provides a new proof of their results, and allows for interpreting the odd spectral localiser as an E-theoretic index pairing.